trilitech/tezos-developer-docs/docs/architecture/layers.md

 Smart Rollups regularly publish their state to layer 1 for nodes to verify.

 Separating logic into layers like this allows Tezos to scale to run large amounts of transactions.
-Some Tezos users can use layer 1 for ordinary transactions while other users that need high transaction throughput or complex calculations can use Smart Rollups.
+Smart Rollups can receive messages from layer 1 and use the information in the messages to run large processing operations independently of layer 1.

 For more information about Smart Rollups, see [Smart Optimistic Rollups](./smart-rollups) and the tutorial [Deploy a smart rollup](../tutorials/smart-rollup).